tarmac-project/wapc-toolkit/README.md

 ## Getting Started

-The toolkit is a collection of packages that you can import and use independently.
+The toolkit is a collection of packages you can import and use independently.

 The following shows an example of leveraging the engine to load and execute a waPC guest module.